中文繁體 | 中文简体

 5. Figures (including diagrams, charts, graphs and schematics) are a good way to communicate interesting ideas.

-Starting from academic year 2007-2008, all FYP posters will be collected online for batch printing by the Publishing Technology Center (PTC).
+All FYP/FYT posters will be collected online for batch printing by the Media Technology and Publishing Center (MTPC).